Transferring your website to Fastdot

 - Transferring files to/from your website with Filezilla

-Step 2 – Backup and restore your MySQL databases
+Step 2 of transferring a website – Backup and restore your MySQL databases

 If you do not have any MySQL databases, you can skip to Step 3.